kkirkfield/DotnetAspireIssue2090Example/README.md

 ### Issue 2

 We are also unable to apply migrations from the AppHost project because the `AfterEndpointsAllocatedAsync` lifecycle hook is called before the database container is started but after the endpoint port is assigned.
-This code has been commented out in `ResourceBuilderExtensions`.
+This code has been commented out in [ResourceBuilderExtensions.cs](src/AppHost/ResourceBuilderExtensions.cs#L29-L31).
 We need a lifecycle hook that is called after all resources are running to be able to apply migrations from the AppHost project at startup.